-The Jacobs University graduate program in Data Engineering offers a fascinating and profound insight into the methods and technologies of this rapidly growing area.
+The graduate program in Data Engineering offers a fascinating and profound insight into the methods and technologies of this rapidly growing area.
 The program is more broadly conceived than competing programs: it combines big data aspects of "Data Analytics" and "Data Science" with the technological aspects of data acquisition, curation and management.
 Thus the program provides the essentials for paving a successful career: computer skills and mathematical understanding paired with practical experience in selected application fields.

-The graduate program in Data Engineering is embedded into the "Mobility" focus area at Jacobs University.
+The program is embedded into the "Mobility" focus area at Jacobs University.
 This focus area investigates the mobility of people, goods and information.
 Even though the Data Engineering program is centered in "Mobility", it includes contributions from and supports applications in the two other research foci: Health (bioactive substances), and Diversity (in modern societies).

-The graduate program in Data Engineering will be tightly integrated with the accompanying executive program "Jacobs Academy: Data Engineering" (JA:DE) which is currently under development.
+It will be tightly integrated with the accompanying executive program "Jacobs Academy: Data Engineering" (JA:DE) which is currently under development.
 The courses in the central module "CORE-AMA - Advanced Methods and Applications" (see section 2.2.3) will be shared with the JA:DE program.
-This puts master's students in direct contact with the industry in the and facilitates interaction, networking and recruiting, boosting student's employability and career options.
+This puts master's students in direct contact with the industry and facilitates interaction, networking and recruiting which boosts student's employability and career options.

-The graduate program in Data Engineering caters to a diverse student body (see also Section 1.3) with a wide variety of interests, academic backgrounds, and previous experiences.
+The graduate program in Data Engineering is tailored to a diverse student body (see also Section 1.3) with a wide variety of interests, academic backgrounds, and previous experiences.
 Small group sizes, low teacher-to-student ratios, and personalized supervision/advising make it possible to keep the graduation requirements flexible so that the program can cater to the 21-year-old full-time student as well as the long-time employee of a data-intensive company who wants to keep up with current data engineering practices.